kinz-dev/PricingEngine_ui_demo/README.md

 - AG Grid Community (Vue wrapper) – feature-rich and fast.
 - TanStack Table (Vue Table) – headless, flexible; style it yourself.

-If you want, I can integrate either of these for the order book view.